Kaweees/dotfiles-old/compendium.md

 # Miscellaneous Developer Environment Setup Compendium

+As I delicately weave the intricate threads of my dotfiles, I imbue my computing soul into a machine to empty shell of silicon, and my machine is given life.
+Each line of code, every configuration, and all my preferences, are woven together to create a tapestry that brings my machine to life in a way that is uniquely my own.

+These dots contain my most treasured preferences, settings, and configurations, and they are a reflection of how I think and organize my code and projects as a developer.
+It would be silly to think my dots provide a one size fits all solution for everyone, but I hope that you may find something useful that you could take inspiration from to improve your own dots.

 This document describes how I set up aspects of my developer environment that are not covered by my [dotfiles](https://github.com/Kaweees/dotfiles) or my [Ansible Playbook](https://github.com/Kaweees/ansible).
 I have decided to include the following sections because I have found that these are difficult to automate, these should be done manually, and/or I've included as a reference for myself.
 You may find that you do not need all of them for your projects, although I recommend having them set up as they always come in handy.

 ## Table of Contents